 U.S. Rep. Thaddeus McCotter (R-Livonia), who represents Michigan's 11th Congressional District, announced Saturday that he will end his write-in campaign for re-election.

-McCotter learned last weekend that he did not have enough signatures to appear on the Aug.
+McCotter learned last weekend that to appear on the Aug.
 7 primary ballot.
 He has maintained that the discrepancy was due either to panic or sabotage.

 "One can’t clean up a mess multitasking.
 Honoring my promise to the sovereign people of our community only allows me to finish the official duties of my present Congressional term," McCotter said in a statement.
 "And aid the State Attorney General criminal investigation that I requested into identifying the person or persons who concocted the fraudulent petitions that have cost me so dearly."